The total spine of the Milnor fibration of a plane curve singularity: Initial part and vanishing order

 In the antidual basis $D^*_j$, the cycle takes the form

 where $a_i$ is the multiplicity intersection of $D_i$ and the strict transform of $\{h=0\}$, that is, the number of intersection points of $D_i$ with a small perturbation of the strict transform of $\{h=0\}$.
-(See \cite{Nemethi_FL}). \end{remark}
+(See \cite{Nemethi_FL}). \end{rem}

 \begin{definition} For $i \in \W$, we set

 Note that, if $a \in \A$, then $m_a$ is the vanishing order of $f$ along one of the branches of $C$ (which might be bigger than $1$ if $f$ has non isolated critical points). \end{definition}